Opticos/gwsl/index.md

 ### What on Earth does this do?
 What is it for?
 How can it help me?

-GWSL2 Lets you easily run graphical Linux apps on Windows 10 . . . *AND* it lets you run graphical applications located on *remote* Linux machines on Window 10 . . . *AND* it let lets you manage these apps graphicaly, create Windows shortcuts for them, customize these shortcuts, manage WSL distros, and configure them.
+GWSL2 Lets you easily run graphical Linux apps on Windows 10 . . . *AND* it lets you run graphical applications located on *remote* Linux machines on Window 10 . . . *AND* it lets you manage these apps graphicaly, create Windows shortcuts for them, customize these shortcuts, and even manage/configure WSL distros!
 All at the click of a button!
 No memorization of commands necessary! *Easy!!!*

-Bascially, it does alot of stuff . . .
-So *you* don't have to!
+Bascially, it does alot of stuff so *you* don't have to!
 Maybe you'd better watch the video ↓

 Insert promo video here